The graph of implicit edge dependencies for indecomposability and beyond: Introduction

-As we develop our tools, we present indecomposability criteria of improving strength and increasing complexity.
-Our strongest indecomposability theorem is the following: \begin{thmUniv}[\Cref{thm:mainthm}] Let $\fw=(\verts,\edges,\p)$ be a framework of dimension at least $2$.
-If there is a dependent subset of vertices $S\subseteq \verts$, and a covering collection of flats $\c C$ such that every flat of $\c C$ contains a vertex in $S$, then $\fw$ is indecomposable. \end{thmUniv} The terms and concepts appearing in this statement will be properly defined and explained in the upcoming sections.
+\begin{thmUniv}[\Cref{thm:mainthm}] Let $\fw=(\verts,\edges,\p)$ be a framework.
+If there is a dependent subset of vertices $S\subseteq \verts$ whose pinning closure covers all vertices, $\pcl=\verts$, then $\fw$ is indecomposable. \end{thmUniv} The terms and concepts appearing in this statement will be properly defined and explained in the upcoming sections, where we also show how this criterion subsumes several classical ones.
 For the sake of this introduction, we give some examples to illustrate the keywords: \begin{compactitem} \item A \defn{framework} $\fw$ can be given by the vertices and edges of a polytope. \item Edges of an indecomposable framework are pairwise \defn{dependent}.
 For example, the edges of a triangle are pairwise dependent.
-Another paradigmatic example of dependent edges are parallel edges in a parallelogram. \item If all pairs of vertices of $S$ are joined by a path of pairwise dependent edges, then this subset is \defn{dependent}. \item An example of a \defn{covering collection of flats} of the framework of a polytope is given by its facets. \end{compactitem}
+Another paradigmatic example of dependent edges are parallel edges in a parallelogram. \item If there is a collection of pairwise dependent edges $X$ connecting every pair of vertices of $S\subseteq \verts$, then $S$ is \defn{dependent}. \item The pinning closure $\pcl$ is defined iteratively, and requires some notation explained in \Cref{ssec:CoveringFamilyOfFlats}.
+But for example, if every facet of a polytope contains a vertex in $S$, then $\pcl=\verts$. \end{compactitem}

+While edge dependencies may appear very specialized, because they capture only a restricted class of linear relations among edge lengths, we know that these are present in indecomposable frameworks, and the challenge resides in unveiling and manipulating them.
+In practice, our methods suffice to recover most known indecomposability proofs.